RobSimons1/ms4-ecommerce/README.md

       not contain formatting errors. https://jigsaw.w3.org/css-validator/validator

 *	**PEP8 Online**
-    * The Python (app.py) page requires validation through the online checker.
+    * The Python (.py) pages require validation through the online checker.
 This ensures that the code is more legible and does not contain formatting errors. http://pep8online.com/

-The final database schema and desktop wireframes for the web-app can be seen in the *supporting_docs folder* under *oceanic_dictionary_database_schema.png*, *wireframe1_oceanic_dictionary_home.png*, *wireframe2_ oceanic_dictionary_browse_words.png*, *wireframe3_ oceanic_dictionary_manage_categories.png* and unused *wireframe4_ oceanic_dictionary_manage_categories.png*.
-These wireframes and database schema were used initially to plan the web-app and build around The opinions of numerous people including my mentor, friends, tutors, chat forums and such like, whom were asked during various stages of the project.
+The final database schema and desktop wireframes for the web-app can be seen in the *supporting_docs folder* under *blindside_brewing_database_schema.png*, *wireframe1_product_page.png*, *wireframe2_ Login_page.png*, *wireframe3_ register_page.png*, *wireframe4_ cart_page.png* and *wireframe5_ checkout_page.png*.
+These wireframes and database schema were used initially to plan the site and build around.
+The opinions of numerous people including my mentor, friends, tutors, chat forums and such like, whom were asked during various stages of the project.

 ## Issue List